 Surveillance and Warning

 “You can’t manage what you can’t measure,” is an old management dictum; “measure twice, cut once,” is another bit of sound conventional wisdom.
-You also cannot measure what you cannot see, and measuring the appropriate response to intrusions into our sovereign territory, the maritime approaches to it and the airspace over both is what surveillance and warning is all about.
+You also cannot measure what you cannot see, and measuring the appropriate response to intrusions into our sovereign territory, the maritime approaches to it and the airspace over both is what surveillance and warning are all about.

 There are, broadly, two kinds of surveillance: